Money-Saving Hacks to Spend Less and Save More

 I know that getting spending under control is not always easy, especially for those who have always liked spending.

-I know, because I’ve been there.
-And I always, always had that urge to buy something new even if I didn’t need it—whether it’s a new makeup product, clothes or shoes.
+I know, because I used to be that way a long time ago.
+And I always had that urge to buy something new even if I didn’t need it—whether it’s a new makeup product, clothes or shoes.

 If you’ve heard of the term “retail therapy,” then you probably know what I mean.